 - We performed a study by selecting a sample from the population. - The goal is to use the sample data to answer questions about the population data.
 For example: - What's the population mean?
-Goal: estimating a parameter. - Could the population mean be zero?
-Goal: testing hypotheses about a parameter.
+Goal A: estimating a parameter. - Could the population mean be zero?
+Goal B: testing a theory (hypothesis) about a parameter.